Financial stability instruments

 In December 2015, the European Systemic Risk Board (ESRB) adopted Recommendation ESRB/2015/1 to standardise decisions by individual Member States on the countercyclical capital buffer to be applied to exposures to non-EU countries (‘third countries’).
 The Recommendation provides that the designated national authorities identify on an annual basis the third countries to which their domestic banking sectors are materially exposed and monitor the risks stemming from excessive credit growth towards these countries.

-In June 2017, Bank of Lithuania identified Russian Federation as a material third country for Lithuania.
+In June 2018, as in the previous year, Bank of Lithuania identified Russian Federation as a material third country for Lithuania.

 The identification of the material third countries was made in accordance with the criteria laid down in Decision ESRB/2015/3 and used by the ESRB to identify the third countries material to the European Union.
 More information on the methodology used for the identification of material third countries is available in the Background Material for Decision on Countercyclical Capital Buffer.